-- Economic competiveness.
-Our work has covered a range of topics including artificial intelligence, connectivity and the Internet of Things, innovation in data analytics, and 3D printing.
+Economic competiveness.
+Our work has covered a range of topics including artificial intelligence, connectivity and the Internet of Things, innovation in data analytics, chemical innovation, and 3D printing.

-- Energy and the environment.
-We’ve reported on topics like improving municipal freshwater scarcity, reducing freshwater use in hydraulic fracturing and thermoelectric power plant cooling, and climate engineering.
+Energy and the environment.
+We’ve reported on topics like protecting the electric grid, addressing municipal freshwater scarcity, reducing freshwater use in thermoelectric power plant cooling, and climate engineering.

-- Health care.
-We’ve evaluated enabling rapid diagnoses of infectious diseases and the implications of nanomanufacturing on human health.
-We are currently investigating the impact of artificial intelligence on health care.
+Health care.
+We’ve evaluated enabling rapid diagnoses of infectious diseases, the implications of nanomanufacturing on human health, and the use of artificial intelligence in drug discovery and development.
+We are currently investigating artificial intelligence technologies to augment patient care.